Williamsburg Virginia, USA Travel Guide

 Find authentic peanut soup at Colonial Williamsburg's historic taverns, like King's Arms Tavern.

 Fresh, local oysters, served raw on the half shell, fried, or stewed, stand for a regional delight.
-Crab cakes, created with fresh lump crab meat, and other seasonal catches like rockfish or flounder are common at local seafood establishments.
+Crab cakes, made with fresh lump crab meat, and other seasonal catches like rockfish or flounder are common at local seafood establishments.

 Celebrate the bounty of the Chesapeake Bay.